konstantinos-p/Bayesian-Neural-Networks-Reading-List/readme.md

 - [Learning Layer-wise Equivariances Automatically using Gradients](https://arxiv.org/pdf/2310.06131)

 ## Approximate Inference
+The Bayesian paradigm consists of choosing a prior over the model parameters, evaluating the data likelihood and the estimating the posterior over the model parameters.
+This can be done analytically only in simple cases (Gaussian likelihood, prior and posterior).
+For more complex and interesting cases we have to resort to approximate inference.

 ### Variational Inference
 ++ Computationally efficient --Explores a single mode of the loss